 Remarks: With foliar sprays, wet foliage to the point of runoff.
 2,4-D alone is not effective on all brush species.
 Some retreatment is usually required for complete kill.
 Cut brush that is more than 6-8 ft tall and treat the cut surface or regrowth the following year.
-This product will injure or even kill forage legumes such as clover and trefoil.
-Wait 2 weeks per pint of 2,4-D applied per acre before reseeding pasture species or injury may occur.
-Use appropriate precautions to avoid drift or volatilization to nearby sensitive vegetation (see remarks in herbaceous weed control section).
-Keep dairy cattle off treated pastures for at least 7 days.
+See remarks above under herbaceous control for more information.